douglasmiranda/ddpt/{{cookiecutter.django_project_name}}/deployment/README.md

 **NOTE:** If you find this subject new/complicated/unnecessary for you, just go to your favorite provider and manually create an instance with Debian Stretch and jump to [Configuration Management](#configuration-management) section.

-Basically we need a instance more or less like this:
+Basically, we need an instance more or less like this:

 - Debian Stretch (You can go with Ubuntu, Alpine, whatever, as long as you know your way around the distro)
 - Basic resources like 1GB RAM, 1CPU...